aramk/crayon-syntax-highlighter/readme.txt

     * R language type literals
     * Arabic translation
     * Forced LTR for Crayon CSS, preventing the line numbers from appearing on the right
+    * Added unhighlighted colour to theme editor and existing dark themes
+    * New theme inputs not present in the loaded theme are added during save

 = 2.2.1 =
 * ADDED: